How to Clear NYC Property Violations: Part I – HPD

 Building owners and managing agents can certify the correction of HPD violations online using eCertification.

-We hope you find this information useful.
 For more information on clearing HPD violations, visit the HPD website.
 And don’t forget to keep track of all property upgrades.
 Building improvements can help your insurance partner negotiate better rates.
-Call us at 877-576-5200 for information on how to improve your risk profile or for a free insurance review.
+Get a free insurance review to see how you can improve your risk profile.